Graduate Studies Faculty

 The broad area of interest in my laboratory is the genetic dissection of behavioral traits associated with risk for the development of alcoholism and drug abuse.
 We utilize genetic animal models to study acute and chronic drug and alcohol effects associated with drug reward, behavioral sensitivity, and neuroadaptation.
 We also examine traits that co-segregate with addiction.
 Mice genetically prone and resistant to the behavioral effects of abused drugs are used in pharmacological, genetic mapping, and gene expression studies to identify specific genetically-determined mechanisms that produce variations in addiction-related behavior.
 We are currently focusing most of our attention on two drugs, alcohol and methamphetamine, due to my involvement with both the Portland Alcohol Research Center (PARC) and Methamphetamine Abuse Research Center (MARC).

-A primary interest is the mechanisms of behavioral sensitization (i.e., the increase in the effect of a drug with repeated exposures).
-The neuroadaptations associated with behavioral sensitization have been proposed to be determinant factors in the development of drug addiction; they may be associated with the transition from casual use to excessive use and addiction.
-The genetic studies in my lab have the potential for identifying common and unique genetic and neurochemical mechanisms underlying the motivational and neuroadaptive effects of addictive drugs.
+A primary interest is in mechanisms associated with alcohol and drug self-administration.
+The genetic studies in my lab have the potential to identify common and unique genetic and neurochemical mechanisms underlying the motivational and neuroadaptive effects of addictive drugs.
 Genetic models we use include selectively bred mouse lines, panels of inbred strains, transgenic mice, knockout mice, recombinant inbred strains, and congenic strains.
-Some of our most exciting results are from studies that have focused on the peptide, corticotropin releasing factor (CRF).
+Some of our most exciting results are from studies that have focused on the peptide, corticotropin releasing factor (CRF), and more recently, on the trace amine-associated receptor 1 (TAAR1).

 My lab is also very interested in the co-abuse of alcohol and nicotine and the role that nicotinic receptors and genes play in some alcohol effects.
 It is possible that these drugs are co-abused because there is a common underlying genetic mechanism in risk for addiction to the two drugs, because use of one drug with the other creates a stronger rewarding experience, or because one drug reduces some of the negative consequences of the other.These are hypotheses that we are exploring.

 Finally, our primary research goal involving methamphetamine is to determine what genetic mechanisms impact risk for continued use of methamphetamine.
 To accomplish this, we are using selective breeding methods in combination with gene mapping and microarray gene expression analyses.
 We have completed the selective breeding of lines of mice that drink high and low amounts of methamphetamine and have found that the high line, compared to the low drinking line, shows increased sensitivity to the rewarding effects of methamphetamine, will work harder to gain access to a drinking tube that contains methamphetamine, and shows little sensitivity to aversive effects of methamphetamine.
-We have also found that neuroimmune pathways play a significant role in the differences between these high and low methamphetamine drinking lines.
-We are continuing to study these mechanisms as well as following up on gene mapping and behavioral results suggesting a role for opioid pathways, on examining neurotransmitter transporters that play a significant role in methamphetamine effects.
-We are also collaborating with other investigators to develop novel pharmacotherapeutic agents for the treatment of methamphetamine addiction.
+We have also found that neuroimmune pathways play a significant role in the differences between these high and low methamphetamine drinking lines, and that TAAR1 function plays a key role.
+We are collaborating with other investigators to develop novel pharmacotherapeutic agents for the treatment of methamphetamine addiction, and are also developing a model of binge-level methamphetamine use.

 B.A.
 (1981) William Paterson College